v1ggs/gulp-website-builder/gulp-wsb/build-modules/images/README.md

 ## GENERAL INFO

-If you want to use this assets processor it is required that you're familiar with Gulp.
+> If you want to use this repository it is required that you're familiar with Gulp.
-It is also recommended that you're familiar (perhaps not in depth) with the node modules it uses.
+> It is also recommended that you're familiar (perhaps not in depth) with the node modules it uses.

+---

-Try not to modify any other but `config.js` files, unless you know what you are doing.
+> Try not to modify any other but `config.js` files, unless you know what you are doing.

 ## Features